 they signal, fuss and cry BEFORE they need a diaper change.
 They want that diaper off so they can stay clean and dry!
 Give them “pottytunities” at the right times, and you can keep those diapers clean and dry, too, with benefits for your wallet and your local landfill, as well as that happy baby.
 Infants have been going diaper free since time immemorial, and in many places around the world, they still do.
 To solve our first world problems of too much trash and budget-busting diaper expenses, we aim to reclaim the lost skill of infant pottying, which our elders and community members from other countries can help us relearn.

-elimination communication (EC) over the one-year period of our grant.
-These families will have monthly meetings and ongoing support from certified EC trainers.
+elimination communication (EC) over the one-year period of our grant with monthly meetings.
 By sharing their stumbles and successes, they will help broad networks of families learn about EC and get excited about trying it with their own babies.
+Read more.

 Free EC Classes and Activities